adityakanu/Log-Ingestor-with-Query-Interface/Readme.md

 The log query interface (/logs) enables you to search and filter logs based on various criteria such as log level, message, resource ID, timestamp, and more.
 Select a property, enter a value, and click "Query Logs" to view the filtered logs in a tabular format.

-Feel free to explore and enhance the project based on your requirements!
+#### Feel free to explore and enhance the project based on your requirements!

-- Make sure to replace placeholders like `your-username` and `your-mongodb-connection-string` with your actual information.
-Customize the sections and content based on the specifics of your project.